On this page:

 Principals are responsible for ensuring the implementation, continuous monitoring and execution of OHSMS activities.

-Principals must follow any OHS audit recommendations and ensure evidence of action is uploaded to the OHSMS.
+Principals must follow any OHS assurance recommendations and ensure evidence of action is uploaded to the OHSMS.

-Performance and activity of each school is monitored by the department’s Employee Safety and Wellbeing Unit and reported to the department’s regional offices.
+Performance and activity of each school is monitored by the department’s Employee Safety, Wellbeing and Inclusion Division and reported to the department’s regional offices.

 School councils